 In 2011 K formed and supported a children’s swimming community when they lived in Moscow;

-In 2014, International Swimming Club “Energy Standard” was founded in Ukraine, whose mission is to promote the sport of competitive swimming in the spirit of true sportsmanship and fair play, develop swimmers of the elite class.
+The same year, International Swimming Club “Energy Standard” was founded in Ukraine, whose mission is to promote the sport of competitive swimming in the spirit of true sportsmanship and fair play, develop swimmers of the elite class.
 Since its inception, the Club has seen the growth of athletes: Chad le Clos, Benjamin Proud, Sophie Mary Harvie, Georgia Davis, Anastasia Shkurdai, Mykhailo Romachuk, Sergii Frolov, Serhii Shevtsov, Denys Kesil, Maksim Stupin, Kliment Kolesnikov.
 The Club has recently signed Sarah Sjostrom.

 Team Andrew, Peter Andrew, Tina Andrew & Michael Andrew